 About Jaymes Dempsey

 My journey in nature photography began a nearly a decade ago, on a busy summer day in Cape May, New Jersey.
 I had always been a fan of birds, and I thought to myself, “Wouldn’t it be cool if could get images of the gulls?”
-So I picked up a cheap point-and-shoot camera that had been lying around in my room, set off for the beach, and then--beneath the August sun, above the gritty summer sands--a photographer was born!
-A very bad photographer, that is.
-Whose images were quite distinctive, in that they all contained a white background, and a tiny dot, or (if you looked really closely) a bird.
+So I picked up a cheap point-and-shoot camera that had been lying around in my room, set off for the beach, and then--beneath the August sun, above the gritty summer sands--a photographer was born.
+A photographer whose images were quite distinctive, in that they all contained a white background, and a tiny dot, or (if you looked really closely) a bird.

 I’m currently based in Ann Arbor, Michigan, where I’m lucky enough to have a great set of parks, even if they are hidden within a somewhat urban world.
-When I’m not behind the lens of a camera, you can find me reading, writing, and singing (often all at the same time).
+I also write for Digital Photography School; you can find my articles here: dPS.